nitosan/GearVRf-docs/docs/programming_guide/faq.md

 ### 17. How to reduce nausea?

-Maintain a high frame-rate, such as 90+ fps.
+Maintain a high frame-rate, at least 60 fps.
+Avoid rapidly turning the camera.
+Move slowly are carefully when teleporting.

 ### 18. How many triangles can I display max for a good VR experience with high frame rate?

 On a mobile phone such as Galaxy S6/S7, please keep triangle count in the thousands to tens of thousands range if possible, depending on shader complexities.
+A mobile GPU can display around 100,000 vertices with a simple shader, about half that if using real-time shadow mapping from a single light source.

 ### 19. How many separate scene objects can I display for a good VR experience?